tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Activities/Scheduling.md

 It will by default load all weeks that were defined when the Season was created.

 Once the roster has been selected the schedule will appear, by default a user will see the entire schedule for each division or subdivision.
-But the user will be able to change a setting which will always open the roster condenced.
-You can also always condense individual subdivisions or entire divisions within the schedule.
+But the user will have the option to filter it down to an individual division/subdivision or be able to collapse them.

 You will be able to see each team within a subdivision/division and also see their entire schedule.